 PeopleAt MEDC we work to transform the Michigan economy by growing and attracting business, keeping talented residents here and revitalizing our urban centers.

-The MEDC Board meets annually to evaluate the MEDC’s performance.
-The Board includes representatives appointed by the MEDC’s Interlocal partners, as well as the twenty members of the MEDC Executive Committee.
+The MEDC Board was established through the Interlocal Agreement that established the MEDC.
+Article VII of the Amended and Restated Interlocal Agreement between the Michigan Strategic Fund and participating public agencies established the MEDC Board.
+The Board includes representatives appointed by MEDC’s Interlocal partners, as well as the twenty members of the MEDC Executive Committee.

 The Michigan Strategic Fund (MSF), which oversees state economic development strategies, is an autonomous entity established by PA 270 of 1984.
 An 11-member board has statutory authority to direct state appropriations to support business development, community development, talent enhancement and state marketing activities, including the promotion of tourism, film industry, arts and cultural affairs.

-The Governor’s Talent Investment Board (GTIB) is Michigan’s workforce investment board and its representation is consistent with the provisions of the Workforce Investment Act of 1998 (WIA) and regulations issued pursuant to the act.
-The GTIB provides a vital role in bringing citizen involvement, engagement, and oversight to the state’s talent enhancement effort.
+The Michigan Workforce Development Board (MWDB) is Michigan’s workforce investment board and its representation is consistent with the provisions of the Workforce Innovation and Opportunity Act (WIOA) and regulations issued pursuant to the act.
+The MWDB will be instrumental in bringing together efforts and partners from key industries to expand our workforce, economy, and educational attainment efforts.

 Commission for Logistics and Supply Chain Collaboration